Document structure

 Article 16 – Organising the donation of blood and its components in emergency situations

-1. In cases of natural disasters, accidents, catastrophes, epidemics and other emergencies, the donation of blood and its components shall be organised in the entire territory of Georgia or in certain parts thereof in accordance with the established procedures, under the supervision of the Ministry of Labour, Health and Social Affairs of Georgia and the local health authorities.
+1. In cases of natural disasters, accidents, catastrophes, epidemics and other emergencies, the donation of blood and its components shall be organised in the entire territory of Georgia or in certain parts thereof in accordance with the established procedures, under the supervision of the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia and local health authorities.

-2. Where this is the case, all the funding for the organisation of the donation of blood and its components shall be provided from the State Reserve Fund of Georgia, as well as from the reserve funds of local government bodies.
+2. In such cases, all the funding for organising the donation of blood and its components shall be provided from the State Reserve Fund of Georgia.

 Law of Georgia No 675 of 30 April 1997 - Gazette of the Parliament of Georgia, No 21-22, 31.5.1997, p.
 13